brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 you hit, answer any questions you run into, and so on.
 As a result, you're considerably more productive.

 But it doesn't seem sustainable.
-A big part of why GenAI tools can answer programming questions and fix errors in your code is because those tools were likely trained on StackOverflow data.
+A big part of why GenAI tools can answer programming questions and fix errors in your code is because those tools were trained on StackOverflow data.
 So you as a programmer and the GenAI tool now get much more value from that data, but StackOverflow gets none.
 If people stop asking and answering questions, what will GenAI train on in the future?